weigertlab/spotiflow/docs/source/napari.rst

     :width: 700
     :align: center

-If the option ``Show CNN output`` is checked, the plugin will also create an ``Image`` layer containing the heatmap output of the CNN.
+If the option ``Show CNN output`` is checked, the plugin will also create two ``Image`` layers containing the heatmap output of the CNN as well as the stereographic flow.

-Finally, the plugin includes one sample image per dataset.
+Finally, the plugin includes two sample 2D images (HybISS and Terra) as well as a synthetic 3D volume.
 These samples can be loaded from the ``File`` menu (``File -> Open sample -> napari-spotiflow``).
 You can try the plugin with these samples to get a better idea of how it works!